RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Show hidden files and folders (requires restart)**

-If this option is disabled, hidden files and folders within the ROM directory tree are excluded from ES-DE.
+If this option is disabled, hidden files and folders within the ROMs directory tree are excluded from ES-DE.
 On Unix this means those starting with a dot, and on Windows it's those set as hidden by using an NTFS attribute.
-This setting is probably mostly useful for special situations and is not to be confused with the next option which hides files based on metadata configuration within ES-DE.
+This setting is only intended for special situations and is not to be confused with the next option which hides files based on metadata configuration within ES-DE.

 **Show hidden games (requires restart)**

-You can mark games as hidden in the metadata editor, which is useful for instance for DOS games where you may not want to see some batch files and executables inside ES-DE, or for multi-disk games where you may only want to show the .m3u playlists and not the individual game files, as is discussed [here](USERGUIDE-DEV.md#multiple-gamefiles-installation).
-By disabling this option these files will not be processed at all when ES-dE starts up.
-If you enable the setting you will see the files, but their name entries will be almost transparent in the gamelist view to visually indicate that they are hidden.
+You can mark games as hidden in the metadata editor, which is useful for instance for DOS games where you may not want to see some batch files and executables inside ES-DE, or for multi-disk games where you may only want to show the .m3u playlists and not the individual game files.
+By disabling this option these files will not be processed at all when ES-DE starts up.
+If you enable the option you will see the files, but their name entries will be almost transparent in the gamelist view to visually indicate that they are hidden.

 **Enable custom event scripts**

 It's possible to trigger custom scripts for a number of actions in ES-DE, as is discussed [below](USERGUIDE-DEV.md#custom-event-scripts), and this setting decides whether this functionality is enabled.
-It's recommended to leave it at its default off value unless you need it as it generates unnecessary debug logging.
+It's recommended to leave it at its default off value unless you need it as it otherwise generates unnecessary debug logging.

 **Only show ROMs from gamelist.xml files**